 Darty's score of 81 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Darty reported total carbon emissions of approximately 3,736,811,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
-Specifically, Scope 1 emissions accounted for about 15,251,000 kg CO2e, while Scope 2 emissions were approximately 14,515,000 kg CO2e.
-The majority of emissions stemmed from Scope 3, totalling around 3,720,821,000 kg CO2e, which includes emissions from the use of sold products and purchased goods and services.
-Darty has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-This target is aligned with the Science Based Targets initiative (SBTi) and includes a commitment that 80% of its suppliers will have science-based targets by 2026.
-Additionally, Darty aims to reduce Scope 3 emissions from the use of sold products by 22% per product sold by 2030.
-In 2023, Darty's total emissions were approximately 3,400,159,000 kg CO2e, indicating a slight increase from the previous year.
-The company is actively working towards its reduction targets, with progress reported as being on track for the near term, although long-term goals remain challenging.
-Overall, Darty's climate strategy reflects a strong commitment to sustainability and reducing its carbon footprint across all scopes of emissions, contributing to broader industry efforts to combat climate change.
+Specifically, Scope 1 emissions were about 15,251,000 kg CO2e, while Scope 2 emissions totalled approximately 14,515,000 kg CO2e.
+The majority of emissions stemmed from Scope 3, amounting to around 3,720,821,000 kg CO2e, which includes emissions from the use of sold products and purchased goods and services.
+Darty has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 50% by 2030, using 2019 as the baseline year.
+This target is aligned with the Science Based Targets initiative (SBTi) and reflects a commitment to sustainability within the retail sector.
+Additionally, Darty plans to ensure that 80% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2026.
+Furthermore, the company aims to reduce Scope 3 emissions from the use of sold products by 22% per product sold by 2030.
+Overall, Darty's climate strategy demonstrates a proactive approach to reducing its carbon footprint and contributing to global climate goals, with a long-term vision of achieving carbon neutrality by 2050.

 Access structured emissions data, company-specific emission factors, and source documents